 In addition, many companies offer their customers several options when quoting costs, which they can select or deselect at will in order to influence the quoted price – for example, for insurance packages.

 Are you a business owner?
-Then you might be interested in our free Word and Excel templates for cost estimates.
+Then you might be interested in our free Word template for cost estimates.

 How much can a cost estimate cost?